-Did you know that the trust registration rules changed in September 2022?
-Before 1st September 2022, only trusts taxable in the UK needed to register with HMRC.
+Did you know that the trust registration rules changed back in September 2022?
+Before then, only trusts taxable in the UK needed to register with HMRC.
 However, since that date, the taxman has required registration by a number of different types of non-taxable trust.
-In theory, if you didn’t register a UK trust before that date, you could now be liable for a fine of up to £5,000.
+If you haven’t registered your trust correctly, you could now be liable for a fine of up to £5,000.

 Unfortunately, the message has yet to reach many people.